cfclrk/environ/README.md

 and then returning the difference between current environment and the subprocess environment.

+You can think of each function in terms of two phases:

+1. Run bash - (parse input, create a bash script, and run it)
+2. Update Emacs env vars - (parse the bash output and set each env var)

-You can think of each function in terms of two phases: the way in, and the way out.
-On the way in, input is parsed into a list of pairs (the IR) if it isn't already in that form.
-Then, all pre-eval-functions (if any) are run, which may update the IR.
-The IR is then assembled into a bash script, executed, and then the result of running `printenv` in the bash subprocess is returned.
+In the first phase, input is parsed into a list of pairs (the `IR`) if it isn't already in that form.
+Then, pre-eval-functions (if any) are run, which creates a new list of pairs (also `IR`).
+The `IR` structure is then assembled into a bash script and executed.
+The last thing the bash script does is run `printenv`, so that's what the stdout is.

 ```mermaid
 flowchart LR